Desert Wildlife in March: What’s Stirring in Southern Utah

 - Mule Deer — Still moving at lower elevations before spring green-up draws them higher.
 Early morning and dusk are the best times to spot them near the Fruita meadows and along the river.
 Patient observers are often rewarded with long, close-up views.

-- Canyon Wren — You’ll hear one before you see it: a cascading, descending whistle that echoes beautifully off canyon walls.
-Canyon wrens are active year-round but become noticeably more vocal in March as they establish territories for the breeding season.
+- Canyon Wren — You’ll hear one before you see it: a cascading, descending whistle that echoes off canyon walls in a way that’s honestly hard to forget.
+Canyon wrens are active year-round but get noticeably more vocal in March as they establish territories for the breeding season.

 - Migrating Songbirds — The Fremont River corridor is a reliable migratory stopover.
-Warblers, vireos, and sparrows begin passing through in mid-to-late March.
+Warblers, vireos, and sparrows start passing through in mid-to-late March.
 Binoculars and patience are very well rewarded here.

-- Coyote — Resident and active all year, but March is breeding season, which means you’re more likely to hear them at dawn and dusk, and to see them moving through open terrain in pairs.
+- Coyote — Resident and active all year, but March is breeding season, so you’re more likely to hear them at dawn and dusk, and to see them moving through open terrain in pairs.
 A classic Capitol Reef sound on a spring morning.

-- Collared Lizards — Still largely dormant in early March, but by mid-to-late month on warmer afternoons, you may spot the first lizards out on sun-warmed rocks — one of the surest signs that spring has truly arrived in the desert.
+- Collared Lizards — Still mostly dormant in early March, but by mid-to-late month on warmer afternoons, you may catch the first lizards out on sun-warmed rocks.
+One of the surest signs that spring has actually arrived in the desert.

 Where to Go